Pawanpreet21/SCM-Task-2/README.md

 * SURVEY FORM

-This repository contains the HTML, CSS, and JavaScript code for a simple survey form.
-The form is designed to be responsive and adapt to different screen sizes.
+This repository contains the HTML, CSS, and JavaScript code for a university survey form specifically designed for freshers.
+The form is intended to gather information about new students' backgrounds, interests, and expectations, in order to better support their transition to university life.

+* Project Description

+The survey form includes various input elements such as text fields, email fields, number fields, a dropdown menu, a textarea, and a submit button.
+The form is designed to be user-friendly and easy to use, with clear labels and error messages for invalid input.

+The survey form includes questions about the student's personal information, academic background, extracurricular activities, and career goals.
+The form also includes questions about the student's expectations for university life and any concerns they may have.

+The survey form is designed to be responsive and adapt to different screen sizes, making it accessible to students on a variety of devices.

 * HTML